TheSimicSlaw/The_Repeating_Prisoners_Dilemma_Simulation/README.md

 I intend to create a framework for Part 1 and create a few strategies (I shall at least include tit-for-tat, sample, always cooperate, random, Friedman, and Joss) and then open it up to other submissions.
 From this we can have a more in-depth study.

+If you wish to learn more about the original Prisoner's Dilemma Tournament, I recommend reading https://axelrod.readthedocs.io/en/fix-documentation/reference/index.html.
+Alternatively, you can also watch this video https://youtube.com/watch?v=mScpHTIi-kM, which provides a sound overview of it.